jfpatrick/accsoft-gui-rad-comrad/docs/basic/widgets.rst

    ===================  ==================================================================
    **Charts**
    =======================================================================================
-   CScrollingPlot
+   CScrollingPlot |cscrollingplotwiki|
    ---------------------------------------------------------------------------------------
-   |cscrollingplot|     .. _cscrollingplot:
+   |cscrollingplot|     Scrolling plot displays live data that is arriving from the

-                        Scrolling plot displays live data that is arriving from the control system in real time.
+                        control system in real time.
 This data can be represented in multiple ways, e.g. as lines, bar graph, injection marks, etc.
                         Data can either contain a timestamp to be precise about timing, or such timestamp will be created whenever the widget receives the data.
-   CCyclicPlot
+   CCyclicPlot |ccyclicplotwiki|
    ---------------------------------------------------------------------------------------
-   |ccyclicplot|        .. _ccyclicplot:
+   |ccyclicplot|        Cyclic plot is meant to scroll through the same cycle updating the

-                        Cyclic plot is meant to scroll through the same cycle updating the previous display, similar to how heart monitors do it.
+                        previous display, similar to how heart monitors do it.
 It is useful for displaying data in the context of a cycle of the injector / accelerator.
-   CStaticPlot
+   CStaticPlot |cstaticplotwiki|
    ---------------------------------------------------------------------------------------
-   |cstaticplot|        .. _cstaticplot:
+   |cstaticplot|        Static plot is not moving with time and allows replacing the

-                        Static plot is not moving with time and allows replacing the entire contents of the graph, rather than appending points to the existing data set.
+                        entire contents of the graph, rather than appending points to the existing data set.
 This makes it perfect for displaying waveforms, frequencies, or simply graphs that are recalculated on every tick.